prpercy/BlockWager/README.md

 # To Run
 > pip3 install -r requirements.txt
-compile and deploy Contracts and paste contract ID into blockwager.env file
+> compile and deploy Contracts
+> Paste contract ID into blockwager.env file for 'SMART_CONTRACT_ADDRESS' variable
-> streamlit run app.py
+> streamlit run home.py

 # Usage:
 BlockWager is a proof of concept sports betting platform that supports betting in ether and Cbet proprietary tokens.
-Currently it supports betting for the NBA and only runs locally.
+Currently it supports betting for the NBA.

-You will need to transfer eth from your wallet into your betting balance or use your eth to purchase cbet tokens.
+> You will need to transfer eth from your wallet into your betting balance or use your eth to purchase cbet tokens.
- Follow the prompts on the page in order to do so Lastly, navigate to the NBA page and place your bets.
+> Follow the prompts on the page in order to do so.
+> Lastly, navigate to the NBA page and place your bets.

 ## Technologies:
 #### Web3:
 A collection of modules that allow python to interface with web3 services